 At the German Coffee Morning on Mondays volunteers half of the year gather to prepare for the largest annual fundraising event of the church, the German Christmas Bazaar which it co–organises together with St. Kilian’s German School in Clonskeagh in the South of Dublin.
 The other half of the year is filled with lectures and seminars with invited speakers on contemporary issues as they impinge on Christian life and witness today.

 The Thursday prayer is a regular simple form of worship where Taize chants, Readings, silent and open prayers of intercession allow for time of reflection and prayer.
 It forms the spiritual backbone of the church.

-On Friday mornings the parent & toddler group meets, on Saturdays the children’s play group and the scouts have their sessions.
+On Friday mornings the parent & toddler group meets, on Tuesdays and Saturdays the children’s play group and on Saturdays the scouts have their sessions.

 Linguistic and Cultural diversity

 The larger part of the activities of the Lutheran Church is conducted in German.
 However, every last Sunday of the month services are conducted in English and there is also a very committed small group of international members (presiding team) who organise events through the medium of English in order to cater for a slowly growing number of non–German speaking members and their friends.
 This group is responsible for organising “Sunday Night @ Finian’s”, an innovative form of worship which explores different contemporary ways of expressing faith.
 It is supported by the St. Finian’s Gospel Choir whose music makes for the inspirational structure of these services.

 The Movie Night is also conducted in English: Every two months or so one of the church groups chooses a film which is advertised in the quarterly bi–lingual “Gemeindebrief”/newsletter.
 It is an opportunity to watch interesting and challenging films together with others and have the opportunity to share in conversation one’s impressions and questions.